Use this Online Vacancy Costs Calculator to get the desired metric in just a few clicks or download a free template in Excel.

 We have created a simple Vacancy Cost Calculator Excel Template with predefined formulas to calculate vacancy costs that are applicable to an organization until the vacancy is filled with an FTE (Full-time Employee).

-Let us understand how to use this Calculator in details.
+Let us understand how to use this Calculator in detail.

-How to use Vacancy Costs Calculator Excel Template?
+How to use the Vacancy Costs Calculator Excel Template?

 This template consists of 3 Sections: